Courtney Fitzhugh, M.D.

 Lasker Clinical Research Scholar

-Laboratory of Early Sickle Mortality Prevention
+Early Sickle Mortality Prevention

 Dr. Fitzhugh is exploring new avenues of hematopoietic cell transplantation (HCT) for sickle cell disease (SCD), while also studying the long-term health effects of curative therapies for SCD.